ojosproject/iris/CONTRIBUTING.md

 [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters)
 VS Code extension so that you can see which lines were covered.

+> [!IMPORTANT]
+> If you want to add a new test file, you need to prepend `test_` to your
+> filename, otherwise Coverage won't recognize it.
+Please make sure to add this
+> to the `tests` folder in the root of this repository.

 #### Visual Studio Code

 If you use [Visual Studio Code](https://code.visualstudio.com/), we have a few